 Residents will provide treatment of commonly encountered oral health conditions requiring corrective restoration as well as preventive care.
 Often times, for patients to be cleared for surgery, it is required that the oral cavity is healthy and poses no threat for infection.

 There are several sources of patients that are seen in the oral health clinic.
 Community dwellers among the underserved strata of the society, including those who cannot afford private practice fees are patients of the clinic.
 Patients are also UAMS employees, students, and residents.
 Patients are also referred from the UAMS Dental Hygiene Clinic and other residency programs.
 The UAMS hospital and clinics refer various patients to the oral health clinic.
 Local dentists refer their patients with complex medical histories.
-Patients seen by the on call resident for emergency care will be encouraged to return to the oral health clinic for comprehensive care.

 Arkansas Children’s Hospital Dental Clinic